Blakstad Station

-Blakstad Station (Blakstad holdeplass) is a railway station in the village of Blakstad on the east side of the river Nidelva in the municipality of Froland in Agder county, Norway.
+Blakstad Station (Blakstad holdeplass) is a railway station in the village of Blakstad on the east side of the river Nidelva in Froland Municipality in Agder county, Norway.
 Located along the Arendalsbanen railway line, it is served by the Go-Ahead Norge.

 The station was opened in 1989 to replace three stations: the Old Blakstad Station about 1 km further south, the Blakstad Bridge Station about 300 m south, and the Hurv Station about 700 m to the north.